-1. Building evacuation protocol.
-The Building Principal or designee shall: (a) keep a comprehensive evacuation map - describing main and alternate routes - in the main office, (b) post signs containing main and alternate evacuation routes for each occupied area in a conspicuous place, preferably near the exit, (c) prepare evacuation plans for outdoor areas (playgrounds and stadiums), and (d) keep all staff informed of the evacuation plans.

-- 2. Documents concerning safety drills.
-The Principal shall schedule, execute, and document safety drills as per the School Safety Drill Act (105 ILCS 128/, amended by P.A.
-100-996, eff.
-1-1-19) and this procedure. - 3.
-Maps and layouts, including (a) campus map, (b) building floor plan, (c) location of first aid kits, AEDs, and fire extinguishers, and (d) map or plan describing the areas to be used in the event of an emergency or crisis for triage, emergency helicopter landing, media center, non-victim students, and parents/guardians.
-The Safety Team or Principal shall annually give a copy of these to first responders. - 4.
-A protocol to secure a list of people present in the building at any time. - 5.
-Tornado response plan, including a map showing tornado wall locations (105 ILCS 128/25). - 6.
-Carbon monoxide alarm or detector activation plans, protocols and procedures (105 ILCS 5/10-20.57, amended by P.A.
-99-470, and 430 ILCS 135/). - 7.
-The safety equipment's maintenance schedule and the person(s) responsible. - 8.
-An emergency early dismissal protocol. - 9.
-A plan for inviting warnings or tips, e.g., a hotline or website for individuals to make anonymous tips. - 10.
-A protocol for student supervision in the event of an emergency or crisis. - 11.
-A safety patrol plan (105 ILCS 5/10-22.28). - 12.
-Bicycle use rules. - 13.
-Roadway and parking rules. - 14.
-Procedures on student illness and injuries at school and school events (23 Ill.Admin.Code §1.530(c)). - 15.
-A plan for giving students instructions on safe school bus riding practices, including the operation and use of emergency doors and windows (as a means of escape), seat belts, and fire extinguisher (105 ILCS 128/20(b).
-The District's parent-teacher advisory committee, in cooperation with school bus personnel, establishes and maintains bus safety rules (105 ILCS 5/10-20.14).
-See 4:110-AP3, School Bus Safety Rules. - 16.
-Safety and security related administrative material.
-See section A, above. - 17.
-Other documents identified by the Safety Team.
+- District-level Targeted School Violence Prevention Plan.
+See Board policy 4:190, Targeted School Violence Prevention Program, and administrative procedure 4:190-AP1, Targeted School Violence Prevention Program. - 2.
+Building-level Threat Assessment Team procedures.
+See administrative procedure 4:190-AP2, Threat Assessment Team (TAT). - 3.
+Building evacuation protocol.
+The Building Principal or designee shall: (a) keep a comprehensive evacuation map describing main and alternate routes in the main office, (b) post signs containing main and alternate evacuation routes for each occupied area in a conspicuous place, preferably near the exit, (c) prepare evacuation plans for outdoor areas (playgrounds and stadiums), and (d) keep all staff informed of the evacuation plans. - 4.
+Documents concerning safety drills.
+The Building Principal shall schedule, execute, and document safety drills as per the School Safety Drill Act (105 ILCS 128/, amended by P.A.s 102-395, 102-791, 103-104, 103-197, and 103-780) and this procedure. - 5.
+Maps and layouts, including: (a) campus map, (b) building floor plan, (c) location of first aid kits, automated external defibrillators (AEDs), fire extinguishers, and any trauma kits (105 ILCS 5/10-20.85, added by P.A.
+103-128), and (d) map or plan describing the areas to be used in the event of an emergency or crisis for triage, emergency helicopter landing, media center, non-victim students, and parents/guardians.
+The Safety Team or Principal shall annually give a copy of these to first responders. - 6.
+A protocol to secure a list of people present in the building at any time. - 7.
+Tornado response plan, including a map showing tornado wall locations (105 ILCS 128/25). - 8.
+Carbon monoxide alarm or detector activation plans, protocols, and procedures (105 ILCS 5/10-20.57 and 430 ILCS 135/). - 9.
+The safety equipment's maintenance schedule and the person(s) responsible. - 10.
+An emergency early dismissal protocol. - 11.
+A plan for inviting warnings or tips, e.g., a hotline or website for individuals to make anonymous tips. - 12.
+A protocol for student supervision in the event of an emergency or crisis. - 13.
+A safety patrol plan (105 ILCS 5/10-22.28). - 14.
+Bicycle use rules. - 15.
+Roadway and parking rules. - 16.
+Emergency procedures to be followed in cases of injury to or sudden illness of students and/or staff at school and school events (23 Ill.Admin.Code §1.530(c)).